-iBackup Extractor lets you browse and save data from your iTunes backup made when you last connected your iOS device.
-In this way, you can recover photos you may have deleted or lost from your iPhone, iPod Touch or iPad.
-Any images contained in your iTunes backup can be restored - iPhone camera images, photos which were messaged to you, or saved to your device using iTunes, or just downloaded from the internet to your device.
+iBackup Extractor is an application for both Windows and Mac users, which lets you browse and recover iPhone photos and other files from your backups which were made in iTunes (or in Finder if you are using macOS Catalina).
+In this way, you can retrieve photos you may have deleted or lost from your iPhone, iPod Touch or iPad.
+Any images contained in your backup can be restored - iPhone camera images, photos which were messaged to you, or saved to your device, or just downloaded from the internet to your device.

-Recover Photos from an iTunes backup of your iPhone
+How to Recover Photos from a backup of your iPhone:

-- Select a backup from the dropdown menu which you would like to access.
+Select a backup from the list of detected backups which you would like to access.

-- Select the photos you would like to extract, and click "Extract Photos..."
+Select the photos you would like to extract, and click "Copy Photos..."

 Browsing and Viewing Your Images

-To view your images, download and install iBackup Extractor on your computer.
-Start the program from your desktop.
-Choose the iTunes backup you wish to extract images from by clicking on "Select backup for device..." in iBackup Extractor.
-Then click on the "Images" button in the category list.
+Many people ask how to view backed up photos in iTunes.
+To view your images, firstly select the backup you wish to extract images from in iBackup Extractor.
+Once the backup has loaded, click on the "Images" button in the category list.

-iBackup Extractor displays thumbnails of all the images in your iTunes backup.
+iBackup Extractor displays thumbnails of all the images stored in your backup.

 To view a large version of an image, double click the photo entry in the photo list, or click the "View Photos" button on the Photo tool bar.
 To return to the thumbnail views, click the Close (X) button at the top of the "View Photos" window.